 - Requests for books listed on the syllabus as recommended reading and identified by the student as necessary require approval by LAS staff.

-- Requests for books listed on syllabus as recommended reading, that are NOT owned by the library will be purchased by the student and provided with a receipt to library.
+- Approved requests for books listed on syllabus as recommended reading, that are NOT owned by the library will be purchased by the student and provided with a receipt to library.
 If no timely publisher file is available, the library will remove the book’s binding to expedite scanning.
 The hard copy will be returned to the student.

 Other Readings (Research)